 In other words, watching a 55 inch TV, you would have to sit less than 7 feet away to really see any difference between Full HD and 4K.

 More importantly, you would have to sit no more than about 3 feet away to see a resolution greater than 4K.

 Where does that leave 8K?

 After close inspection, it’s safe to say that there really is very little need for 8K in the mainstream market.
 We have already reached the very real limits of human perception with 4K.
 It was designed that way.
-So if you are thinking about going out and buying an 8K TV next year to impress your friends, or an 8K camera to make “better quality” home videos, then there really are better ways to waste your money.
+So if you are thinking about going out and buying an 8K TV next year to impress your friends, then there really are better ways to waste your money.